Debugging and testing

 or dumpStack()

-The simplest and recommended approach is to modify a tact.config.json
+The simplest and recommended approach is to modify the tact.config.json

-file in the root of your project (or create it if it didn’t exist yet), and set the debug
+file in the root of your project (or create it if it doesn’t exist yet) and set the debug

 property to true